JoHaHu/MolSim/submission/worksheet5/report.md

 -

-### Task 4 - Nano-scale flow simulation
+## Task 4 - Nano-scale flow simulation

 - Fixed Wall Particles: Enabled fixing positions of particles in the outer cuboids, ensuring they do not move but still exert forces on fluid particles.
 - Thermostat Extension: Extended the thermostat to ignore total fluid velocity, calculating temperature using velocity deviations from the mean.
 - Velocity Adjustment: For each particle, subtracted the average velocity, scaled the deviation, and then added back the average velocity to obtain new velocities.
 - Profile Computation: Implemented a component to compute density and velocity profiles along the x-axis by subdividing it into bins and calculating averages per bin.
+- ddd

-We studied various influences on simulation profiles:
+### We studied various influences on simulation profiles:

 =====================================================

 Gravity factor: